 All standards for the assessment of linearity, the Quality Control Standard (QCS), the External Control Standard (ECS) as well as the MDL-Calculation Standard are prepared in Artificial Drinking Water (ADW).
 This is meant simulate the interferences of other anions, which are usually contained in drinking water samples, on the determination of the analytes chlorite, bromate, chlorate and bromide.
-The composition of the artificial drinking water is selected to be close to that found in a typical drinking water sample.
+The composition of the artificial drinking water sample.
 Table 3 summarizes the concentrations of the anions contained in ADW.

 Table 3.
-Concentrations of the standard anions in artificial drinking water (A DW).
+Concentrations of the standard anions in artificial drinking water (ADW).